Forced flow of granular media: Breakdown of the Beverloo scaling: Dissipated power

+{It is important to notice that the dissipated power is not proportional to the grain--wall friction.
+The inset to fig. \ref{mastercurve} shows that the dissipated power is the same for systems where only $\mu$ has been changed (solid blue squares, solid orange diamonds, solid red circles).
+This is so because the internal pressure [fig. \ref{flow-simul}(b)] is the same for different $\mu$ and the ``effective friction'' [i.e., $\mu(I)$] is also the same.
+Notice however that the case for $\mu=0.3$ deviates a slightly from since below $\mu=0.4$ one expect a dependency of $\mu(I)$ on $\mu$.}

-Figure \ref{mastercurve} shows $W_\mathrm{D} / (P Q)$ as a function of the number of grains in the silo for all the discharges, forced and unforced, for all the values of $\rho$ and $\mu$ considered.
-We have also included results for a discharge with a smaller orifice (see pink pentagons in Fig. \ref{mastercurve}).
-With exception of the low friction sample ($\mu=0.31$, red filled circles), all curves fall into a single straight line (although with some scatter) that can be fitted reasonably well with Eq. (\ref{dissipation2}), where the only free parameter is $\alpha$ (see full line in Fig. \ref{mastercurve}).
-For $\mu=0.31$, the observed deviation from Eq. (\ref{dissipation2}) is expected since $\mu(I\rightarrow 0)$ does depend on $\mu$ for $\mu<0.4$.
-Equation (\ref{dissipation2}) indicates that the slope of the straight line is inverse to $R_\mathrm{s}^3$.
-Results for different silo radii, confirming this prediction, can be found in the Supplemental Material \cite{footnote2}.
-The scaling shown by Fig. \ref{mastercurve} demonstrates that the flow in a silo discharge could be modeled as a quasistatic flow, for unforced and forced conditions, without the need of heuristic postulates such as the \emph{free fall arch}.
-A first modeling attempt in this direction, considering only free discharges, can be found in Ref. \cite{madrid2016}.
+The scaling shown by fig. \ref{mastercurve} demonstrates that the flow in a silo discharge could be modeled as a quasistatic shear flow, for unforced and forced conditions, without the need of heuristic postulates such as the \emph{free fall arch}.
+A first modeling attempt in this direction can be found in ref. \cite{madrid2016}.